nyaruku/bbd/README.md

 # bbd

-A work in progress batch beatmap mirror
+A work in progress batch beatmap downloader with multi mirror support